Annual volunteer impact on local community

 Our founder David Lipscomb was known for his commitment to serving his community and the city of Nashville.
 Around here, it’s commonly known that he always sought to put others before himself, so much so that he almost lost his life during Nashville’s cholera epidemic in the mid-1800s, while transporting nuns to care for contagious patients around town.

-We are intentional about living out our Christian values and following the life of Christ, putting our knowledge and faith to use to serve others.
+We are intentional about living out our Christian values and following the example of Christ, putting our knowledge and faith to use to serve others.
 And we seek to develop the same lifelong commitment in our students, who will go out and continue to build their communities.